 Dr. Timothy A. Hacker, PhD

 Dr. Hacker is a Senior Scientist and Director of the Cardiovascular Physiology and Surgery Core Facility at the University of Wisconsin-Madison.
+His work at the Core Lab facility provides researchers with surgical models of disease, non-invasive imaging and physiologic monitoring of the disease process.
 Dr. Hacker has established cardiac disease models in mice, rats, rabbits, pigs, dogs and primates.
 His lab documented the variability in mouse coronary anatomy and was the first lab to publish right ventricular pressure-volume data in mice.

 Ms. Allison Brodbeck, BA